jonasstr/kit-assignments-downloader/README.md

  ## Adding new courses

-If you can't find a specific ilias course in list above, use the following command:
+If you can't find a specific course in the list above, use the following command:
 ```
 kita add
 ```